helidon-io/helidon/docs/mp/grpc/server.md

 ## Overview

-The gRPC MicroProfile (MP) API is an extension to [Helidon MP](../../mp/introduction.md) that enables building gRPC services integrated with MicroProfile APIs.
+The gRPC MicroProfile (MP) API is an extension to [Helidon MP][helidon-mp] that enables building gRPC services integrated with MicroProfile APIs.
 Using Helidon MP simplifies the process of developing gRPC services compared to traditional approaches.
 Services can be implemented as plain POJOs, which are then automatically discovered and deployed at runtime—just like other Helidon MP web services.

 Building gRPC services with Helidon gRPC MP is straightforward, allowing developers to focus on application logic rather than boilerplate code.

 ## Maven Coordinates

-To enable gRPC MicroProfile Server, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../../managing-dependencies.md)).
+To enable gRPC MicroProfile Server, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies][managing-dependencies]).

 ```xml [pom.xml]
 <dependency>